Saadallah-design/airbnb-clone-project/README.md

 # airbnb-clone-project
-Project of Airbnb Clone in the ALX ProDev Backend program.
+Project of Airbnb Clone in the ALX ProDev Backend and ProDev Frontend program.

 ## Overview of the Project
 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
 This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.